 It’s that time of the year again…the annual Stadium Series featuring

-4 games 2 games 1 game this Saturday (February 25) with the Battle of PA between the Penguins and Flyers at Heinz Field in Pittsburgh.
+4 games 2 games 1 game this Saturday (March 3, 2018) with the Leafs and the Capitals playing a game at the Navy-Marine Corps Memorial Stadium in Annapolis, MD.
 So, it’s time to do our annual countdown of the all the Stadium Series jerseys in existence.
-With two new additions this year, we’re up to 15 jerseys.
-Where will the Flyers and Penguins fit in with the rest of them, and are either of them good enough to take top spot?
+With two new additions this year, we’re up to 17 jerseys.
+Where will the Leafs and Caps fit in with the rest of them, and are either of them good enough to take top spot?

 Just to be clear, design elements that are related to the league-mandated jersey templates (like 2014’s stupidly slanted sleeve numbers, or the stupidly large sleeve numbers, for example) won’t be considered, as they were league-mandated, leaving the teams with little recourse but to include them.